 As an individual, you might not see the significance of having a contract.
 However, one of the drawbacks of freelancing is that payment isn’t guaranteed.

-As such, it’s never a bad idea to have a contract.
+It’s never a bad idea to have a contract.
 Having a valid agreement not only protects you and the client in case of contingencies, but also keeps the project on track.
 Furthermore, stating the terms and conditions deters those who’re looking to exploit your services, thus reducing issues of nonpayment.

 On the flipside, contracts can’t protect anything unless enforced.
 You need money, patience and most importantly, evidence to disprove payment claims.
 It’s almost always not worth it — especially when dealing with international clients.